goccmack/gocc/README.md

 }
 ```

-Finally we want to parse a string into the ast, so let us write a test at $GOPATH/src/foo/test/parse_test.go with the following contents:
+Finally, we want to parse a string into the ast, so let us write a test at
+$GOPATH/src/foo/test/parse_test.go with the following contents:

 ```go
 package test